simonprickett/simonprickett.github.io/_posts/2023-01-02-geodesic-lines-with-the-google-maps-geometry-api.md

 What I wanted to do with this data was make an interactive route map that first showed all of the possible routes (like the Pan American example above) then allowed the user to click on an airport and see just the routes from that airport.
 Like many airlines, I want my pretend one to operate on a [hub and spoke model](https://en.wikipedia.org/wiki/Airline_hub) and for the map to reflect that certain airports are hubs.
 I decided to say that if an airport has 10 or more possible destinations I'll call that a "main" hub and show it in red on the map.
 I'll call airports with 5-9 destinations "regional" hubs, showing those in green on the map.
 Airports with less than 5 connections don't get any special status, and will be shown in yellow on the map.

+## Demonstration

+Before going into detail on how it works, here's the finished article that you can play with.

+---

+<div id="map" style="height: 600px; width: 100%"></div>

+---

+Try moving around the map and clicking on different airports.
+Clicking on an airport shows the routes to/from that airport, and a popup listing them all.
+You can dismiss the popup to just see the routes.
+TODO link to a bigger version of this running.

+# How it Works

 Blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah blah.

-<div id="map" style="height: 600px; width: 100%"></div>

-TODO INSTRUCTIONS ON USING THE MAP...
+# Try it Yourself!

 If you want to study this further or try running it yourself, I've made it [available on GitHub](https://github.com/simonprickett/airline-google-map) for your entertainment.
 Don't forget that you'll need your own Google Maps API key.
 [Let me know](https://simonprickett.dev/contact/) if you build anything based on this, I'd love to see it!